 The Contax brand by Kyocera was used by many celebrities around the world because of its high-quality build and its G Mount Carl Zeiss lenses can produce sharp images.
 This camera is an alternative to a Leica M7.

 Although it is an aperture priority rangefinder film camera, the function can switch into manual mode for more control.
 What’s fun about using the Contax G1, it allows you to manually adjust the shutter speed, aperture, and ISO sensitivity.
 You get to manually control the exposure, creating a unique experience.
-The camera is a 35mm film which auto detect the film DX code, and its manual mode makes it a great camera for travel, landscape photography, street photography and portraits.
+The camera is a 35mm film that auto-detect the film DX code, and its manual mode makes it a great camera for travel, landscape photography, street photography and portraits.

 The Contax G1 comes in two different models, the grey label & the green label, which is a modified version of Contax G1.
 Green label is a modified version of Contax G1 that can use all the G series Carl Zeiss lenses including the Hologon 16mm, Biogon 21mm, Biogon 28mm, Planar 35mm, Planar 45mm and Sonnar 90mm.
 The Contax G1 also have an optional TLA140 flash that can be attached to the hot shoe of the camera.